igor-elovikov/sd-sex/README.md

 Substance Designer Plugin for creating function graphs from code.
 Includes simple editor and code generating features

+__Public Beta version.
+It's working but some breaking changes can be introduced__

 ## Installation
 Just manually add plugin path to search paths in SD Preferences: https://docs.substance3d.com/sddoc/plugin-search-paths-172825000.html (You need to add path to the root where README.md is located)